 - Immediately deadhead all of the affected parts using sterilized pruning shears.

-- In case of root rot, prune all of the mushy parts.
+- In the case of root rot, prune all of the mushy parts.
 Then, repot it in a new potting mix after applying fungicide.

 - Fungal infections like the black nose can be treated using fungicides containing copper, Benomyl, or Mancozeb.